fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodMetadata defines labels and annotations that will be propagated to all EAC&rsquo;s pods</p>
+<p>PodMetadata defines labels and annotations that will be propagated to all EFC&rsquo;s pods</p>
 </td>
 </tr>
 </table>